Brah, aka Shaka XL, is a 1.5m / 40in flying wing with flaps and ailerons that provides you with ultimate control over your RC Glider.

 The process below will help configure the following on your own:

-1. Motor disabling switch
+- Motor disabling switch

-2. Using the throttle stick for both motor control and brakes on landing
+- Using the throttle stick for both motor control and brakes on landing

-3. Dedicated endpoints and sub-trims for each servo
+- Dedicated endpoints and sub-trims for each servo

-4. Combined values of Pitch, Roll, and Brakes for each “pair” of flying surfaces
+- Combined values of Pitch, Roll, and Brakes for each “pair” of flying surfaces

-Usually they are configured as soon as you create a new model, but worth checking.
+Usually, these are configured as soon as you create a new model, but worth checking.

-Next, move to the curves, screen and make a 2-point curve for your brakes.
+Next, move to the Curves Screen, and make a 2-point curve for your brakes.

 We’ll use it later.